 The Support You Need to Succeed Copeland Fund for Independent Study Senior Research Symposium Kendall-Rives Latin American Research Grant I.S.
 Monday Search The I.S.
-DatabaseSophomore Summer Research Student Travel Benefit Applied Methods & Research Experience (AMRE) Faculty Research
+DatabaseSophomore Summer Research Student Funding for Conference Travel Applied Methods & Research Experience (AMRE) Faculty Research

 - A $1,600 award enabled a Biology major to travel to Guam to study the Brown Tree Snake’s responses to visual and pheromonal stimulation as a first step in constructing a lure to control the population of this devastating predator.

 - A $760 award enabled a Music History major to travel to the Library of Congress in Washington D.C. to examine facsimiles of Hector Berlioz’s original work in his study of the composer’s treatise Orchestration and Instrumentation.

 - A $1,272 award enabled an Anthropology major to examine 442 rib cages from the Robert J. Terry Anatomical Skeletal Collection at the Smithsonian Museum of Natural History in Washington D.C. to determine whether or not there is a relationship between autopsy death records and tuberculosis skeletal indicators in a study of the possible relationship between rib lesions and pulmonary tuberculosis.

 - An $806 award enabled an English major to travel to New York City, Indianapolis, and Traverse City to interview three of today’s most significant poets: William Pitt Root, Karen Kovacik, and Michael Delp.